 Medical Insurance Fee for International Students

-A medical insurance fee of $220 will be assessed automatically each semester.
-If students have valid BC Medical Insurance or comparable private insurance, the fee can be waived.
-Students without medical insurance will be asked to enroll in a university-sponsored plan which costs $220 for four months of coverage.
+A medical insurance fee of $190.00 will be assessed automatically each semester.
+If students have valid BC medical insurance or comparable private insurance, the fee can be waived.
+Students without medical insurance are asked to enroll in a university-sponsored plan which costs $190.00 for four months of coverage.

-Students must contact International Exchange and Student Programs to enroll in the private insurance plan or to receive a waiver of the medical insurance fee.
-Please note that simply paying the $220 fee does not fulfill the policy.
+Students must contact the International office to enroll in the private insurance plan or to receive a waiver of the medical insurance fee.
+Please note that simply paying the $190.00 fee does not fulfill the policy.
 The policy requires that international students have valid medical insurance while at UNBC, and that they demonstrate proof of such coverage.

-Note: Standards for accounts receivable billing and collection of student accounts receivable are subject to UNBC Policy on Student Accounts.
-See UNBC Policy and Procedures Manual under Finance.
-For further information, please see the Student Accounts Receivable web page on the Finance website.
+Note: Standards for accounts receivable billing and collection of student accounts receivable are subject to UNBC policy on student accounts.
+For further information on student accounts receivable, please see the Finance website at www.unbc.ca/finance.